What is Teenage Depression?

 What are the Teen Depression Treatment Options?

 Once a teen has received a diagnosis for depression, parents can decide the best way to treat the problem.
-Forms of treatment can include:
+Depression treatment options can include:

-- The Food and Drug Administration has approved drugs to treat depression in teens, but it is recommended that parents consult with a doctor before selecting this option.
+- There are FDA (Food and Drug Administration) approved drugs to treat depression in teens, but it is recommended that parents consult with a doctor before selecting this option.

-- Treatment center.
+- Getting help at a treatment center.
 An outpatient facility may be able to provide the teen treatment programs necessary to help a teenager live with and manage depression.

-- Changes in lifestyle.
+- Changes in lifestyle can help.
 Making improvements to your diet and discontinuing the use of drugs and alcohol can provide a tremendous boost in teens suffering from depression.
 Frequent exercise can also bring about positive changes.